harding/old-docs-history-bitcoin.org/en/developer-guide.md

 {% endhighlight %}

 {% autocrossref %}
+You must also provide any intermediate certificates necessary to link your certificate to the root certificate of a certificate authority trusted by the spender's software, such as a certificate from the Mozilla root store.

 The certificates must be provided in a specific order---the same order used by Apache's `SSLCertificateFile` directive and other server software.
 The figure below shows the signature<!--noref--> chain of the